HL7/cgm/input/pagecontent/index.md

 1. **App Authorization (SMART on FHIR)**: The Data Submitter completes a [SMART App Launch](https://www.hl7.org/fhir/smart-app-launch/app-launch.html#app-launch-launch-and-authorization) or [SMART Backend Services Authorization](https://www.hl7.org/fhir/smart-app-launch/backend-services.html) to securely access the EHR system.

-2. **Establish EHR Patient ID**: After successful authorization, the Data Submitter determines the patient's `id`  within the EHR's FHIR Server.
-This can be done through the SMART's `launch/patient` context, through FHIR patient search, or using an out-of-band (OOB) process.
+2. **Establish EHR Patient ID**: After successful authorization, the Data Submitter determines the "logical id" of the patient's `Patient` resource within the EHR's FHIR Server.
+The logical id can be discovered through SMART's `launch/patient` context, FHIR patient search, or an out-of-band process.

 3. **Learn Submission Preferences**: The Data Submitter determines the EHR's CGM data submission preferences by:

    a.
-Querying the EHR FHIR server for a specific `ServiceRequest` resource that contains the CGM data submission standing order, or
+Querying the EHR FHIR server for a specific `ServiceRequest` resource that contains the CGM data submission standing order or

    b.
-Learning the submission schedule through an OOB process.
+Learning the submission schedule through an out-of-band process.

-4. **Submission Triggers**: The Data Submitter determines when to submit data
+4. **Submission Triggers**: The Data Submitter determines when to submit data by:

    a.
 Scheduled Submission Interval: Based on the standing order obtained from the submission preferences, the Submitter initiates scheduled submissions of CGM data at the specified intervals.

    b.
 Manual Trigger: The Submitter may also support manual triggers, such as an in-app button, allowing users to initiate on-demand submissions of CGM data.

 5. **Prepare FHIR Bundle**: When a submission is triggered (either scheduled or manual), the Data Submitter prepares a FHIR Bundle containing the relevant CGM data, conforming to the specified profiles and requirements.

 6. **POST Bundle to EHR**: The Data Submitter issues a POST request to send the prepared FHIR Bundle to the EHR.

-This workflow ensures that the Data Submitter is properly authorized, respects the EHR's submission preferences, and securely transmits CGM data in a standardized format.
+This workflow ensures that the Data Submitter is authorized, respects the EHR's submission preferences, and securely transmits CGM data in a standardized format.
 The combination of scheduled submissions and manual triggers provides flexibility and ensures that the EHR receives up-to-date CGM data as needed.

 ### Establishing Connections

 #### Patient App to EHR

 In this workflow, a patient-facing app connects directly to the EHR using the SMART on FHIR capabilities of the EHR.
 The app acts as a SMART on FHIR client and goes through an OAuth process where the patient approves the app to access their EHR, granting write scopes.
-This ensures that both the patient and the source EHR system agree to allow the app to write data using an appropriate access token.
+This process ensures that both the patient and the source EHR system agree to allow the app to write data using an appropriate access token.

 **Technical Details**